SFS Degree Requirements and Academic Policies

 Regulations particular to the School of Foreign Service include, but are not limited to, the following:

-3. Undergraduate students are expected to be full-time.
-Seniors who have met all residency requirements may be part-time in the final semester.
-Students requesting to go part-time prior to the final semester must petition the Academic Standards Committee for permission to do so.
+- Undergraduate students are expected to be full-time.
+Seniors who have met all residency requirements may be part-time with advising deans approval.

-10. No more than four courses may be taken in summer school away from Georgetown in the course of completing the undergraduate degree.
-Prior approval for such courses must be obtained from the Undergraduate Program Office.
+- No more than four courses may be taken in summer school away from Georgetown in the course of completing the undergraduate degree.
+Prior approval for such courses must be obtained from the students advising dean.

-11. Students on an elective leave of absence may not transfer credit for courses taken elsewhere during their leave without prior written approval from the Committee of Academic Standards.
+- Students on an elective leave of absence may not transfer credit for courses taken elsewhere during their leave without prior written approval from the SFS Academic Standards Committee

-17. Students are limited on what courses can double count with requirements.
-Here (new window) are the rules.
+- Students are limited on what courses can double count with requirements.
+Here are the rules.

-18. A request to waive any of these requirements must be made in writing to the SFS Committee on Academic Standards through the student’s dean.
+- A request to waive any of these requirements must be made in writing to the SFS Committee on Academic Standards through the student’s advising dean.

 Academic Performance and Review